Analysis | Why Donetsk and Luhansk Matter to Putin and the West

 Following Yanukovych’s removal, which Russia saw as a Western-backed coup, Putin sent unbadged troops to annex Crimea, without a shot fired.
 Opponents of the new pro-Western government in Kyiv tried to emulate that success by taking control in cities across the eastern and southern regions of Ukraine.
 But this time there was resistance.
 Clashes broke out and an armed conflict developed in the Donbas.
 Russia denies allegations that it fomented the protests.
 It’s clear many in the region wanted stronger ties with Russia, though not that they wanted to join it or fight.
 One of the first commanders of the separatist forces, Igor Girkin, otherwise known as Strelkov, was a Russian citizen who had been involved in Moscow’s operation to secure Crimea.

 Putin has made clear since at least 2007 that he does not accept Europe’s post-Cold War, U.S.-dominated security architecture.
 He since tried to carve out a sphere of influence for Moscow in the former Soviet space, pushing back against efforts by Russia’s neighbors to join or associate with the North Atlantic Treaty Organization or, later, the European Union.
-He tried instead to build Russian-led equivalents -- the Collective Security Treaty Organization and Eurasian Union -- but without Ukraine, a fellow Slav nation of at least 41 million, they could amount to little.
-Russia says it has no plans to invade or attack Ukraine, but by unilaterally inserting troops labeled as peace keepers into an active war zone, the potential for escalation is clear.
+He tried instead to build Russian-led equivalents -- the Collective Security Treaty Organization and Eurasian Economic Union -- but without Ukraine, a fellow Slav nation of at least 41 million, they could amount to little.

 The separatist territories are by now mainly of value for the disruption they cause Ukraine, cutting key transport links and supply chains and creating political risks that drive up borrowing costs and deter investors in the rest of the country.
 The territories produce coal and are home to some substantial factories, but the economy has been largely destroyed, with the war leaving about 14,000 people dead.
 Large numbers have fled the fighting and lack of rule of law in the territories, leaving either for Ukraine or Russia.
 One 2020 study estimated the cost of reconstruction at $21.7 billion, a bill that now falls to the Kremlin.